invictus-integration/docs-ifa/framework/components/transcoV2.md

 						"prefix": [XML Namespace prefix]
 					}
 				],
-    			"destinationPath": [XPath/JPath of the results destination],
+    			"destination": [XPath/JPath of the results destination, or Context key if promoteToContext = true], "promoteToContext":[If true query result is saved to Context at key destination], "command": {
-    			"command": {
 	    			"databaseConnectionString":[Raw connection string to DB],
     				"databaseKeyVaultName": [Name of DB connection string secret in Key Vault],